benjymous/annotations/sandman/sandman.58.md

 ##### Neil Gaiman, Marc Hempel, D'Israeli

+- Second part of storyline, _The Kindly Ones_
+- Third story reprinted in trade paperback _The Kindly Ones_

 **Cover**: Benjamin Disraeli (1804-1881) was Earl of Beaconsfield and Prime Minister of England.
 The inker's pen name is probably derived from him, although he did not spell his name with an apostrophe.

 ### Page 1